-Interrogatory 3 requests dissemination information related to the challenged ads.
-In their response, Respondents refer to a "Basic Dissemination Data spreadsheet" without clearly identifying it by Bates number and when they have not produced a spreadsheet with such a title.
+have not produced a spreadsheet with such a title.
 This is plainly insufficient.
 See Rule 3.35(c).
 Moreover, a spreadsheet included in their initial document production (HRLAC_01261) does not clearly link the quantities and dates of dissemination to specific advertisements (i.e., Complaint Exs.
 A-D).
 See Averill Decl., CCX-B3.
-This spreadsheet also fails to provide all information requested in the interrogatory such as how and where each ad was disseminated as well as the identity of individuals or entities disseminating the ads.
-Id.
-The requested information is highly relevant to issues of liability and appropriate relief in this case.
+The requested information is relevant to determining appropriate relief in this case, as the number of mailers disseminated by Respondents is a factor in evaluating the scale and seriousness of Respondents' unlawful conduct.